danjm-dev/djm-dependency-injection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-DJM Dependency Injection is a Unity package for centralised event management in Unity.
+DJM Dependency Injection is a simple dependency injection system for Unity.
+Its design, and fluent binding interface is based on [Zenject](https://github.com/modesttree/Zenject).

+This implementation is experimental, and not recommended for use in production.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>